Fish Pepper

 • Flavor: Bright, clean heat with a slightly fruity finish

-• Use: Seafood, sauces, salsas, pickling, drying
+• Best uses: Seafood, sauces, salsas, pickling, drying

 💡 Heat increases as peppers mature — cream-colored peppers are milder than fully red ones.